-He was an able student, and from an early age he become involved in the burgeoning movement for Turkish independence.
+He was an able student, and from an early age, he became involved in the burgeoning movement for Turkish independence.
 He was part of a movement critical of the old, stale, corrupt Ottoman regime.

-Turkey gained a much more western outlook.
-Moves to democracy were slow, Ataturk’s power was very great and Turkey was effectively a one party state.
-His leadership was sometimes described as an ‘enlightened autocracy.
+Whilst Turkey gained a much more western outlook, moves to democracy were slow; Ataturk’s power was very great and Turkey was effectively a one-party state.
+His leadership was sometimes described as an ‘enlightened’ autocracy.
 But, his popularity was strong amongst the population and his vision of a modern secular Turkey was implemented.

 The modern state faced many challenges both at home and abroad.
-In particular the great depression of 1929-31 lead to widespread economic upheaval.
+In particular, the great depression of 1929-31 led to widespread economic upheaval.
 However, from 1931 a mixture of state planning and intervention helped the economy recover.
 Turkey was able to survive without becoming either a Fascist or Communist dictatorship.

 Ataturk died in 1938 from a cirrhosis of the liver.
 He was a bright, intelligent and vivacious man.
 He had a profusion of interests from chess to dancing, literature and music.
 His death was widely mourned throughout Turkey.
 His image is still revered today, where it remains a crime to insult the father of the nation.